ono-midori/ono-midori.github.io/techs/zguide.md

 The difficult part of this program is (a) the envelopes that each socket reads and writes, and (b) the load balancing algorithm.
 We'll take these in turn, starting with the message envelope formats.

 Let's walk through a full request-reply chain from client to worker and back.
 In this code we set the identity of client and worker sockets to make it easier to trace the message frames.
 In reality, we'd allow the ROUTER sockets to invent identities for connections.
-Let's assume the client's identity is “CLIENT” and the worker's identity is “WORKER”.
-The client application sends a single frame containing “Hello”.
+Let's assume the client's identity is "CLIENT" and the worker's identity is "WORKER".
+The client application sends a single frame containing "Hello".

 ![](./pics/zmq/fig33.png)